John Weston (businessman)

-John Pix Weston CBE FREng is a British businessman.
+John Pix Weston is a British businessman.

 Background

 Weston was employed by BAE Systems and its predecessors from when he left university until he was ousted as CEO in 2002.
 In 2004 the Financial Times described Weston as one of a "core group" who turned British Aerospace (a predecessor of BAE Systems) around, along with Evans, Richard Lapthorne and his successor Mike Turner.
 Weston was one of the members of the British party who travelled to Bermuda to sign the Al Yamamah contract with Saudi Arabia.
 By 2006 this had yielded over £40 billion to British Aerospace and BAE Systems.

 He joined the British Aircraft Corporation at Weybridge in January 1970, as an undergraduate apprentice.
 He worked as a dynamics and a sales engineer and spent seven years working in Munich for the international management company established to run the Tornado programme, then Europe's largest collaborative military programme, which brought together the skills of the German, Italian and British aerospace industries.

 This was followed by a secondment to the Ministry of Defence, to work with the government in promoting the sale of military aircraft.
 On his return to British Aerospace he took responsibility for the company’s Saudi Arabian operations.
 In 1990 he became Managing Director of the Military Aircraft, which then employed 27,000 people, with annual sales of £3.5 billion.
 In 1992 he became Chairman of the British Aerospace Defence businesses which accounted for 75% of the parent company's operations.
 He was appointed CBE in the 1994 New Year Honours.

 In 1998 he became Chief Executive of British Aerospace.
 During his tenure, British Aerospace was transformed into the new BAE Systems company.
 This took it from an organisation with sales of around £7.5 billion and 55,000 employees, located mainly in the UK, to an international group which handles sales of £12.5 billion, and 120,000 employees.